horizons83/Mileston3-Slimming-Gusto/TESTING.md

 ## Home Page

-* Displays for all users
+* Displays for all users.

 ### Image Slider